Erika Girardi Friendship With Kyle Richards: Lisa Vanderpump To Sabotage It?

-Erika Girardi is a very confident person and she doesn’t really take offense to anything her co-stars say about her.
-This was proven on this season of The Real Housewives of Beverly Hills, where new housewife Dorit Kemsley kept making a big deal out of Girardi not wearing panties.
-Dorit was shocked that her husband saw Erika’s private parts, but things got awkward when Dorit didn’t know when to drop the joke.
-All of the other housewives were not as offended as Kemsley and it became a storyline for her during the first couple of episodes.
+Erika Girardi is a very confident person, and she doesn’t really take offense to anything her co-stars say about her.
+This was proven on this season of The Real Housewives of Beverly Hills when new housewife Dorit Kemsley kept making a big deal out of Girardi not wearing panties.
+Dorit was shocked that her husband saw Erika’s private parts, but things got awkward when Dorit didn’t know when to drop the issue.
+All of the other housewives were not as offended as Kemsley, and it became a storyline for her during the first couple of episodes.
 But does Girardi have to be worried about a veteran star?

 A photo posted by Erika Jayne (@theprettymess) on